mendix/docs/ATS/Introduction.md

 **User Stories**

-Shows the user stories of the Mendix sprintr project connencted to your ATS project
+Shows the user stories of the Mendix sprintr project connected to your ATS project

 **Monitoring / Results**